Ahmed9190/whatsapp-email-automation/README.md

 ## About The Project

-There's many great whatsapp and email automation scripts available on Github; however, I didn't find and script that automate both of them so I created this one.
+There's many great whatsapp and email automation scripts available on Github; however, I didn't find any script that automate both of them so I created this one.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>